DiegoHarari/n8n-demo/Readme.md

 2. Sends a **WhatsApp message** (via Twilio or WhatsApp Cloud API).
 3. Stores the data into a **PostgreSQL (or MySQL) database**.

-This small workflow demonstrates how **communication + persistence** can be combined in just a few nodes.
+This small workflow demonstrates how **communication + persistence** can be combined in just a couple of nodes.

 ## 📂 Files
 - `workflow.json`: the workflow export (ready to import in n8n).